Pet care advice for Summer

 Summer garden safety

-We all love to spend time in the garden in the summer months.
-Here are a few simple precautions to keep our curious companions safe outside:
+We all love to spend time in the garden in the summer months but our gardens can contain hidden dangers for curious paws:

 - Avoid poisonous plants in areas that pets can get to.
 These include daffodils, lilies, laburnum, cherry laurel, castor oil bush and yew.
 Check our list of poisonous plants before planting anything new.